Kura Khanate: History

-Khanate's first ruler was Aslan bek, nephew of Surkhay Khan.
+The Khanate's first ruler was Aslan bek, nephew of Surkhay Khan.
 He was immediately promoted to major general rank.
 He also became ruler of Gazikumukh Khanate on July 12, 1820, when his uncle was defeated near the village of Khosrekh.
 On June 14, Russian troops entered and Aslan bek's rule was reinforced.
 After the death of Aslan-khan in 1836, the Caucasian administration handed over the reins of government in Gazikumukh to his son Muhammad Mirza khan, however the rule in Kura was given to Harun bek, the nephew of Aslan-khan, the son of his brother Tahir-bek.

-The khanate changed sides after uprising of Imam Shamil.
+The khanate changed sides after the uprising of Imam Shamil.
 In 1842, when the forces of Imam Shamil approached Gazikumukh, Harun bek went over to the side of the imam, surrendering to him the fortress with a garrison and ammunition.
 Harun bek's brother al-Hajj Yahya was one of Shamil's followers.
 Harun bek himself was sent back by Shamil to Kurakh, and his son Abbas-bek was taken as hostage.
 However soon enough the Russian detachment under the command of Colonel Zalivkin arrested Harun bek and sent him to Tbilisi.
-His brother Yusuf-bek was appointed as the Khan.
+His brother Yusuf-bek was appointed Khan.
 Harun bek returned to rule in 1847 but his reign lasted only a year.
-Then, from 1848 until the very end of the existence of the khanate in 1864 the rule reverted to Yusuf bek.
-The last khan was distinguished by greed, cruelty, disdain for his subjects, which turned the people of the khanate against themselves.
-Russian authorities then disestablished the khanate, its lands became part of Kyurinsky okrug of Dagestan Oblast.
+Then from 1848 until the very end of the existence of the khanate in 1864, rule reverted to Yusuf bek.
+The last khan was distinguished by greed, cruelty, and disdain for his subjects, which turned the people of the khanate against themselves.
+Russian authorities then disestablished the khanate, and its lands became part of the Kyurinsky okrug of Dagestan Oblast.

 Population

 The population of the khanate consisted mainly of Lezgins and Aghuls.
 The entire population adhered to Sunni Islam.
 The population of the khanate was estimated at 5,000 households.
-According to Platon Zubov there were lesser than 10,000 people and they were considered among the best warriors in Dagestan.
+According to Platon Zubov there were less than 10,000 people and they were considered among the best warriors in Dagestan.